DoctorDalek1963/lintrans/docs/source/index.rst

 backend documentation is very technical, and you don't need to read it to learn how to use the software.

+There is also a tutorial on compiling the software from its source code.
+This is rarely necessary, but is available for anyone who wants or needs it (macOS users need to compile from source due to issues with Apple preventing unsigned code from running on their system).

 .. toctree::
    :maxdepth: 10
    :caption: Contents:

    tutorial/index
    backend/index
+   compilation/index